travisdowns/travisdowns.github.io/_posts/2020-02-05-now-with-comments.md

 Most of the configuration for the ABI bridge is set in `staticman.yml` which lives in the top level of your _blog repository_.
 This means that one API bridge can support many different blog repositories, each with their own configuration (indeed, this feature was critical for the original design of a shared ABI bridge).

-[Here's a sample file](https://github.com/eduardoboucas/staticman/blob/master/staticman.sample.yml) from the staticman GitHub repository, but you might want to use this one (TODO link) from my repository as it is a bit more fleshed out.
+[Here's a sample file](https://github.com/eduardoboucas/staticman/blob/master/staticman.sample.yml) from the staticman GitHub repository, but you might want to use [this one](https://github.com/travisdowns/travisdowns.github.io/blob/master/staticman.yml) from my repository as it is a bit more fleshed out.

 The main things you want to change are shown below.